 as helicopters to aid in special training requirements, whilst Tactical Training Areas 7T, 14T and 20T located in the more

-remote areas, allow fast‑jets to conduct operational low flying down to 100ft and transport aircraft down to 150ft.
+remote areas, allow fast‑jets to conduct operational low flying down to 100ft AGL and transport aircraft down to 150ft AGL.

 To reduce the impact of low flying on the public, the UKLFS operating hours are normally 08:00 to 23:00 daily, Monday to Friday, with no flying at weekends and bank holidays.

 Certain designated areas, such as civil airports and associated airspace, large conurbations, industrial and medical facilities, are normally to be avoided by aircraft for safety and noise disturbance issues.
 Military aircraft and civil aircraft alike, must also avoid all National Prohibited and Restricted Areas.
-In addition, NOTAMs (Notices to Airmen) can be issued at anytime which apply to military and civilian aircraft alike and inform of temporary restrictions, such as paragliding activities, public events, like festivals, concerts and agricultural shows.
+In addition, NOTAMs (Notices to Airmen) can be issued at any time which apply to military and civilian aircraft alike and inform of temporary restrictions, such as paragliding activities and public events, like festivals, concerts and agricultural shows.

-Whilst military jets have to adhere to a flowed valley policy, helicopters do not.
+Whilst military jets must adhere to a flowed valley policy, helicopters do not.
 As helicopters fly much slower, avoidance with other helicopters is easier and as they can fly lower than the minimum height governing fast‑jets, a helicopter/fast‑jet conflict should not be an issue.

 One cannot help but admire the pilots who perform this skilful and demanding form of flying, as a lapse in concentration, or an error of judgement, or just plain bad luck, can be result in disasterous consequences as noted in the following:

-- The loss of Pananvia Tornado GR.1A ZG708 in 1994, Glen Ogle, Perthshire, when the aircraft impacted into the hillside, resulting in the sad loss of both crew.
+- The loss of Pananvia Tornado GR.1A, ZG708 in 1994, Glen Ogle, Perthshire, when the aircraft impacted into the hillside, resulting in the sad loss of the pilot and WSO.

-- The loss of BAE Hawk T.1 XX193 in 1999, Shap, Cumbria, when the aircraft after initiating a turn impacted into a building and bridge on the outskirts of the village, resulting in the sad loss of both crew.
+- The loss of BAE Hawk T.1, XX193 in 1999, Shap, Cumbria, when the aircraft after initiating a turn impacted into a building and bridge on the outskirts of the village, resulting in the sad loss of both pilots.

-- The loss of Panavia Tornado F.3 ZE982 in 2009, Glen Kinglass, Argyll, when the aircraft ran out of room in a tight turn, resulting with the aircraft impacting into the hillside, also with the sad loss of both crew.
+- The loss of Panavia Tornado F.3, ZE982 in 2009, Glen Kinglass, Argyll, when the aircraft ran out of room in a tight turn and impacted into the hillside with the sad loss of the pilot and WSO.

-From a photographers perspective, the ideal location to capture an aircraft in the low flying environment, is where the
+From a photographer's perspective, the ideal location to capture an image of an aircraft in the low flying environment is where the

 topography allows the photographer to climb to a height parallel or higher than the aircraft, so that the resultant photograph has the